datasets/top-level-domain-names/README.md

 ## Preparation

-The data were copied manually from "The Internet Assigned Numbers Authority (IANA)" site, and then posted to Excel file and saved as CSV file.
+The data is automatically extracted from "The Internet Assigned Numbers Authority (IANA)" site using a script located at `scripts/process.py`.
+Dependencies for running this script are listed in `scripts/requirements.txt`.

+The data is updated monthly via GitHub Actions, ensuring it stays current without manual intervention.

 ## License